clemens/delocalize/README.markdown

       write_attribute(:price, price.gsub(',', '.'))
     end

+You also had to take care of proper formatting in forms on the frontend so people would see localized values in their forms.

-delocalize does this under the covers -- all you need is your regular translation data (as YAML or Ruby file) where you need Rails' standard translations:
+Delocalize does most of this under the covers.
+All you need is a simple declaration and your regular translation data (as YAML or Ruby file) where you need Rails' standard translations.

+### Usage in a model

+  class Product < ActiveRecord::Base
+    delocalize :price => :number, :released_on => :date, :published_at => :time
+  end

+### Usage outside of Rails/ActiveRecord

+Delocalize should – in theory – work independently of Rails and ActiveRecord.

+To use Delocalize for your own non-ActiveRecord models, just include the Delocalizable module:

+  class Product
+    include Delocalize::Delocalizable
+  end

+Caveat: Delocalize currently expects that it can call a method named _write_attribute_ – so make sure it's there!
+This might change as soon as I figure out a better way to do this.

+As for the view part, you're on your own – Delocalize only supports ActionView right now.

+If you run into any issues with using Delocalize outside Rails, please file an [issue](https://github.com/clemens/delocalize/issues).
+I'm happy to take a look at it.

+### Sample translation file

     de:
       number: